-Zeebrugge/Bruges cruise port doesn’t have a dedicated terminal building.
-Future plans for development include construction of Zeebrugge/Bruges cruise port terminal in 2015.
+Zeebrugge cruise port doesn’t have a dedicated passenger terminal building.
+Future plans for development included construction of a cruise terminal in 2015.

-Currently the cruise ships dock at the commercial port.
-Most occupied is Zweedse Kaai or the Swedish Quay.
-It is located 3 km from the center of the city.
-Ships also berth at the Albert II dock or the Leopold II dam.
-Both are 2 km from the closest bus and train stations, located in the western area of the port.
+Currently, cruise ships dock at the commercial / cargo port.
+Most occupied are Zweedse Kaai and Swedish Quay, located approx 3 km (2 ml) from the city center.
+Some ships may berth at Albert II dock or Leopold II dam.
+Both are located approx 2 km (1 ml) from bus and train stations in the port's western area.

-Bruges is 17 km from Zeebrugge/Bruges cruise port and there are several options to reach it.
-There is a direct bus service from the ferry terminal.
-Also, there are available taxis at the ferry terminal.
-If you take the free shuttle service from the Zeebrugge/Bruges cruise port, you can use the public transportation service – bus or train.
+Zeebrugge port authorities offer free shuttle service to the end of the cargo port area.
+Bruges City is located approx 17 km (10 ml) from the cruise port.
+There is a direct bus service from the port's ferry terminal, where are also available taxis.
+With the free shuttle service from the cruise port, passengers can also use the city's public transportation service – either bus or train.